brugobi/twitter-clone/README.md

 - This app allows users to create posts and the authors of the posts are displayed only if as a User you are logged in

-- After that you will be able to create, edit and delete new users.
+- After that you will be able to create, edit and delete new posts.

 ## Author